-Join us for an intensive three-day, hands-on, remote workshop and learn how to create, use, deploy, and share analyses of NEON AOP data using the CyVerse platform.
+Join us for an intensive one-day, hands-on, remote workshop and learn how to create, use, deploy, and share analyses of NEON AOP data using the CyVerse platform.

-You will learn how to use the NEON Data API and work with hands-on exercises using AOP remote sensing data in the RStudio, Project Juypter (Python) notebooks, and open source desktop GIS applications (QGIS, GDAL, PDAL, GRASS-GIS).
-Basic understanding of scientific computer programming languages (e.g., R, Python) and command line tools (bash shell, and version control with GitHub) are useful but not required.
+You will learn how to use the NEON Data API and work with hands-on exercises using AOP remote sensing data in Project Juypter (Python) notebooks.
+We will also cover basic visualization of NEON AOP data in Google Earth Engine using the Python API.
+Basic understanding of scientific computer programming languages (e.g., Python, R) and command line tools (bash shell, and version control with GitHub) are useful but not required.